aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 3. Remove developer permission
 4. Test that the module behaves correctly as described above.
 5. Test if user assigned to issue cannot delete attachments of issue owner.
-6. Test if users assigned to issues can upload attachments.
-7. Test if users can delete their own uploaded attachments.